WynGuinarez/crasb-police-side/docs/API_INTEGRATION_GUIDE.md

-# API Integration Guide
+# API Integration Guide (Legacy)

+> **⚠️ DEPRECATED**: This document is outdated.
+Please use **[BACKEND_INTEGRATION_GUIDE.md](./BACKEND_INTEGRATION_GUIDE.md)** instead, which contains:
+> - Complete endpoint mappings to Django REST API backend
+> - Detailed integration instructions with code examples
+> - Request/response formats for all endpoints
+> - Authentication requirements
+> - Error handling guidance
+>
+> This legacy document is kept for reference only.

+---

 This document provides a comprehensive guide for backend developers to integrate API endpoints into the police web application.

 ## Overview

-All static/hard-coded data has been centralized into `lib/TemporaryDatabase.ts`.
+All static/hard-coded data has been centralized into `lib/TemporaryDatabase.js`.
 This file serves as a temporary local database that will be replaced with actual API calls.

 ## Data Centralization

 ### Temporary Database Location
-- **File**: `lib/TemporaryDatabase.ts`
+- **File**: `lib/TemporaryDatabase.js`
 - **Purpose**: Contains all static data, mock data, and placeholder values
 - **Usage**: All components reference this database instead of embedding data directly